SimonEnsemble/Controlz.jl/docs/src/faq.md

 **is `Conrolz.jl` free to use?**

-yes, `Controlz.jl` is free and open. see the associated MIT license [here](https://github.com/SimonEnsemble/Controlz.jl/blob/master/LICENSE.md).
+yes, `Controlz.jl` is free and open. see the associated MIT license [here](https://github.com/SimonEnsemble/Controlz.jl/blob/master/LICENSE.md). the source code is on Github [here](https://github.com/SimonEnsemble/Controlz.jl).

 **I'm completely new to Julia and don't know where to start.**